Apps to upload photos without losing quality to Facebook

 If you're one of Facebook's 31 million active users, you've probably already noticed that image quality on Facebook isn't the social network's strong point.

-It must be said that according to an official document published by the firm in 2021, an average of 350 million photos are downloaded every day on Facebook (and it is very likely that this figure has increased even further since then)… not to mention that this must have a significant cost for the company in terms of storage space. storage and bandwidth.
+It must be said that according to an official document published by the firm in 2021, an average of 350 million photos are downloaded every day on Facebook (and it is very likely that this figure has increased even more since then)... so much so that this must have a significant cost for the company in terms of storage space and bandwidth.

 We can easily understand that Facebook drastically reduces the weight of images uploaded to the platform by systematically compressing the files…the obvious counterpart of this practice is an inevitable loss in the quality of the images: pixelation of the photos, visible edges in contrasted areas, flat colors in gradients: in short, all the symptoms of a very strong JPEG compression (the most universally used image format).